crpietschmann/portfolio/_posts/2009-11-08-resolve_ip_address_and_host_name_from_mac_address_using_csharp_and_windows_arp_utility.markdown

 &ldquo;arp.exe&rdquo; uses the <a href="http://en.wikipedia.org/wiki/Address_Resolution_Protocol" target="_blank">Address Resolution Protocol</a> to provide functionality to add, delete or display the IP address for MAC (Media Access Control) address translation.

-To see the IP / MAC Address translations, just open up the Command Prompt in Windows, and type &ldquo;<em>arp &ndash;a</em>&rdquo; and press enter.
+To see the IP / MAC Address translations, just open up the Command Prompt in Windows, and type &ldquo;*arp &ndash;a*&rdquo; and press enter.

 Now, you may be asking, how do we use this utility from within a .NET application?
 Well, it&rsquo;s rather simple.
 All you need to do is use the <a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.process.aspx" target="_blank">System.Diagnostics.Process</a> class to execute the &ldquo;arp &ndash;a&rdquo; call and retrieve the results.
 Then just parse through the results and get out the IP Address for the desired MAC Address.